 Improvements were made to the castle by Jules Hardouin Mansart and André Le Nôtre designed the French gardens and the vast terrace overlooking the Seine before his other wee gardening job at Versailles.

-James VII of Scotland in Exile at Saint-Germain-en-Laye
+James VII of Scotland - Exiled at the Castle

 Many of the Jacobites stayed in Saint-Germain-en-Laye until the French Revolution and finally left in 1793.
 For a brief summary of the Jacobites, I guess you could watch Outlander!
 Did you know that Saint-Germain is twinned with Ayr in Scotland?

-During the French Revolution the castle was used as a prison, then a hospital for the treatment of contagious diseases, a cavalry school under Napoleon Bonaparte, barracks then a military prison.
+During the French Revolution the castle was first used as a prison (well, that dungeon is handy).
+It was then a hospital for the treatment of contagious diseases, a cavalry school under Napoleon Bonaparte, barracks then a military prison.

 The Peace Treaty of Saint-Germain-en-Laye was signed at the castle on 10 September 1919, officially ending WWI with Austria.